-Horses advancing to the Finale will take part in a jog inspection Friday afternoon prior to the Finale.
-This inspection will be overseen by a panel of three veterinarians and the Ground Jury.
+Horses advancing to the Finale will take part in a jog inspection on the Friday prior to the Finale.
+This inspection will be overseen by a panel of veterinarians and the Ground Jury.
 See the appendix for more information about Finale jogs.